browserengineering/book/book/layout.md

     from child to parent.](/im/layout-order.png)

 This suggests a step-by-step approach to layout.
-First, an element compute its position and width, based on its parent.
+First, an element computes its position and width, based on its parent.
 Then it lays out its children.
 Finally, with the children's heights computed, the element's height is calculated.